The Top Ten Password-Cracking Techniques Used by Hackers

 Savvy hackers have realized that many corporate passwords are made up of words that are connected to the business itself.
 Studying corporate literature, website sales material, and even the websites of competitors and listed customers can provide the ammunition to build a custom word list to use in a brute force attack.

-Really savvy hackers have automated the process and let a spidering application, similar to those employed by leading search engines to identify keywords, collect and collate the lists for them.
+Really savvy hackers have automated the process and let a spidering application, similar to the web crawlers employed by leading search engines to identify keywords, collect and collate the lists for them.

 The password crackers’ best friend, of course, is the predictability of the user.
 Unless a truly random password has been created using software dedicated to the task, a user-generated ‘random’ password is unlikely to be anything of the sort.